-Studies of stable Hg isotopes in Bay sediment and fish have demonstrated utility in differentiating between various sources of Hg (Gehrke et al 2011a,b).
+Studies of stable Hg isotopes in Bay sediment and fish have demonstrated utility in differentiating between various sources of Hg (Gehrke et al., 2011a,b).
 It may be worthwhile to investigate the isotopic variability of sources of urban runoff to ascertain whether isotopes could help identify which are most important and which are most prone to Hg(II)-methylation and MeHg bioaccumulation.

-5.4 Atmospheric Deposition
+5.4.
+Atmospheric deposition

-5.4.1 Linkage to Impairment
+5.4.1.
+Linkage to impairment

-San Francisco Bay is an ecosystem where available data do not indicate impairment due primarily to atmospheric sources.
+San Francisco Bay represents an ecosystem where available data do not indicate impairment due primarily to atmospheric sources.
 Globally, atmospheric deposition is established to be a primary source of bioavailable Hg to water bodies, and has been directly linked to ecosystem and human health impairment.
-In California, data from surveys of Hg in sport fish have found elevated concentrations in many portions of the state that appear to be removed from the influence of legacy mining contamination, urban runoff, and effluent discharges, suggesting that atmospheric deposition is likely playing an important role, at least in some areas (Davis et al. 2012).
-However, in mine-dominated ecosystems within California and elsewhere, mining sources are often clearly linked to fish contamination, evident in spatial gradients of tissue concentrations with proximity to the mining source (May et al. 2000.
-Leady and Gottgens 2001.
-Suchanek et al. 2008: Scudder et al., 2009).
-In the Bay, as discussed in the mining section, Hg stable isotopes are most consistent with a Hg mine-dominated signal in the South Bay and either atmospherically deposited Hg or elemental Hg(0) from gold mining or modern products and industrial processes in the North Bay (Gehrke et al. 2011a, Gehrke et al. 2011b).
-However, even though mining inputs appear to have a primary role, the influence of atmospheric deposition on future rates of MeHg accumulation in Bay Area aquatic food webs is a critical question for managers.
+As discussed in the mining section, Hg stable isotopes are most consistent with a Hg mine-dominated signal in the South Bay and either atmospherically deposited Hg or elemental Hg(0) from gold mining or modern products and industrial processes in the North Bay (Gehrke et al., 2011a, 2011b).
+However, even though mining inputs appear to have a primary role, the influence of atmospheric deposition on future rates of MeHg accumulation in the food web is a critical question for managers.
 In addition to direct deposition to Bay Area water bodies, analysis of wet and dry deposition of Hg in the Bay Area indicated that atmospheric deposition (Tsai and Hoenicke, 2001) is a substantial component (about one-third) of ongoing watershed loads for many areas of the Bay.

-5.4.2 Potential Control Actions for Atmospheric Deposition
+5.4.2.
+Potential control actions for atmospheric deposition

 China is currently the world's largest Hg emitter (Dastoor and Larocque, 2004, Pacyna et al., 2010), and monitoring studies have detected enhanced Hg deposition on the west coast of North America (Jaffe et al., 2005).
-Regional-scale modeling suggests that around one-fourth of North American air Hg concentrations (mostly as Hg[0]) are from emissions in Asia (USEPA, 1997; Seigneur et al., 2004; Task Force on Hemispheric Transport of Air Pollution, 2010).
+Regional-scale modeling suggests that around one-fourth of North American air Hg concentrations (mostly as Hg[0]) are from emissions in Asia (USEPA, 1997a, 1997b; Seigneur et al., 2004; Task Force on Hemispheric Transport of Air Pollution, 2010).
 Regulators in California have little control over these sources, but federal officials may be able to negotiate limits through international agreements.
 However, global Hg transport models suggest that changes in Hg deposition in the Bay Area in response to reductions of Asian emissions would be much smaller than the percent change in emissions (Task Force on Hemispheric Transport of Air Pollution, 2010).